Modals

 "ml": ["en", "es", "fr", "de"], // Allowed languages

-"sl": true, // Skip modal if user language not in ml
+"sl": true // Skip modal if resolved language is not in ml

 }